raynahata/raynahata/_pages/about.md

 social: False # includes social icons at the bottom of the page
 ---

-I am a Ph.D. student at The Robotics Institute at Carnegie Mellon University focusing on Accessbility and Human-Robot Interactions (HRI).
+I am a Ph.D. student at The Robotics Institute at Carnegie Mellon University focusing on Accessibility and Human-Robot Interactions (HRI).
 I am advised by Professor [Aaron Steinfeld](https://www.cs.cmu.edu/~astein/) and am part of the [Transportation, Bots, and Disability Lab](https://tbd.ri.cmu.edu/).

 I graduated from Colby College in 2023 with a B.A. in Computer Science and Japanese.
 At Colby, I worked under Professor [Stacy Doore](https://stacyadoore.com/) on robotic guide dogs for the blind.
 Outside of academics, I was on the varsity swim team and the club rugby team.